 Below is a list of customized items for the ESB Polling system.

 POS Data Assembly Layer – web application to read the changed sales data from POS systems through JDBC and to post the relevant data to EDW’s staging tables.
 Please refer to the stored procedures as below for the data polling logic.
+In addition, this application layer will treat the sales data (ORDER, ORDER_EXTRA and ORDER_PAY) as a group for sending data.